-Basically, it will be significantly easier to do it in a separate day.
-However, if you cannot commit an entire day to do that, I would advise to move your tank the last and put it up first on arrival.
+Basically, it will be significantly easier to do it on a separate day.
+However, if you cannot commit an entire day to do that, I would advise you to move the tank the last and put it up first on arrival.
 In this case, your shrimp and/or fish will not have to suffer and it is going to be a lot less stress on you and more importantly on your shrimp and/or fish.

-The preparation for the move starts a couple days before you actually move.
+The preparation for the move starts a couple of days before you actually move.

 - A few days before moving, change 15 – 20% of the water each day to make sure the water is clean.
 In addition, it will lower the stress factor on the inhabitants.